gblazquez/bowshockpy/docs/source/index.rst

 BowshockPy
 ==========

-``bowshockpy`` is an open-source Python package for generating synthetic spectral cubes, PV diagrams, and moment images of an analytical momentum-conserving bowshock model driven by an protostellar jet.
+``bowshockpy`` is an open-source Python package for generating synthetic spectral cubes, position-velocity diagrams, and moment images of an analytical momentum-conserving bowshock model driven by a protostellar jet.
 The software computes the intensities of low-J rotational transitions of the CO molecule, providing mock observations of the CO emission that radio telescopes as ALMA are able to detect at millimeter wavelengths.

 ..
    .. note::